-Monika: There are comic books about Batman, Spiderman, Wonder Woman, and other heroes of our childhood that have defined the way we look at comic books.
-Your ‘First Year Out: A Transition Story’ (2017) proves that a comic book can be a perfect form of expression for transition as well.
+Monika: There are comic books about Batman, Spiderman, Wonder Woman, and other childhood heroes who have shaped how we view the genre.
+It’s always been a powerful medium for storytelling, but your First Year Out: A Transition Story (2017) beautifully shows that a comic book can also be the perfect form of expression for a deeply personal journey like gender transition.
+It's wonderful to see comics used in such a transformative and authentic way.

 Sabrina: I have always cared most about “narrative” in my art.
 This is a common thread I see with trans people; we often seem very interested in coming up with a “story” to our lives so we can make sense of the feelings we’ve had throughout them.
 These stories come to define us, they anchor us to our sense of self, and having this story be understood by others is one of the most affirming things I can imagine.

 To me, comics are the obvious art form to give me the creative control to portray all the little details and intricacies of the narratives that I tell myself about who I am.
 Perhaps I am just a very visual person, but I feel like I can better immerse myself (and hopefully my readers) in the moments I relate in my stories through illustrations than I could through text alone.
+Creating comics also gives me a way to revisit moments from my life with greater clarity and compassion.

 Sabrina: In some ways, I think it is easier to show this in comics.
 By having an image juxtaposed with text, you can convey twice as much meaning in a single glance as text or images alone.
 I personally think comics have more in common with film than with literature, but really, they give you the best of both worlds.
+There’s a rhythm and pacing to comics that lets emotional moments breathe while still keeping the reader engaged.

 Sabrina: I knew by the end of ‘First Year Out’ that if I wrote a ‘Second Year Out’, it would be a very different book, for even just writing that first book changed me as a person.
 Nothing ever really ends.
 We just stop exploring when we don’t feel the need to go any further - regardless of whether we have a “complete” understanding.